adf82/PHPTest/README.md

 * Clone the repository
 * Setup the VHost following the template in `doc/apache/VHost.conf`
-* set the proper write permission on `var` (maybe using ACL if supported by your OS)
+* Set the proper write permission on `var` (maybe using ACL if supported by your OS)
 * Set the proper permission (they must be writable by the webserver) on `web/images` and `web/cache`
 * `cd PHPTest` and run `SYMFONY_ENV=dev php composer.phar install --prefer-dist --no-dev`
 * Point your browser to `http://phptest.local`

 # Implementation choices and notes

+* `Composer` has been included into the repository for sake of semplicity (not a good pratice actually)
 * For a better experience a pagination in `/product/list` should have been implemented, I decided to avoid it for time constraint.
 Pagination can be implemented using `Pagerfanta`
 * A `ProductService` has been built to better support the search logic, avoiding the injection of the TaggingRepository into the ProductRepository (This has been considered as a bad practice)